collective/Products.EventRegistration/README.rst

 ..
 Note::

     This version of EventRegistration (1.0.x) may be incompatible with previous versions, which replaced the default ATEvent.
 In this version, a separate RegisterableEvent type is provided.
-Also the custom workflows that ship with EventRegistration are disabled by default.
+Also, the custom workflows that ship with with this version of EventRegistration are disabled by default.

 Installation
 ------------